plone/training/mastering-plone/relations.rst

 -----------------------------

-The best way to control wich item should be relatable to is to configure the widget with ``directives.widget()``. in the following example you can only relate to Documents:
+The best way to control wich item should be relatable to is to configure the widget with ``directives.widget()``.
+In the following example you can only relate to Documents:

 .. code-block:: python
     :linenos:
-    :emphasize-lines: 11
+    :emphasize-lines: 12

-    # Relation Fields
     relationchoice_field = RelationChoice(
         title=u"Relationchoice field",
         vocabulary='plone.app.vocabularies.Catalog',